Phenomenologically viable gravitational theory based on a preferred foliation without extra modes

+This mechanisms happens exactly in the same way in the ADM formulation of general relativity, since the time-dependent spatial diffeomorphisms are part of its gauge symmetry.
+This is the reason why we separate the momentum constraint $\mathcal{H}^i$ from the rest of constraints and write explicitly it together with its Lagrange multiplier $N_i$.

-\paragraph{The gravitational theory.} Adapting Ho\v{r}ava's ideas \cite{Horava:2009uw} to the canonical formalism, we start by setting the most general nonzero part of the Hamiltonian density that transforms under FDiff as (\ref{deltah0}), has separate kinetic and potential parts and is quadratic in the canonical momentum.
+\paragraph{The gravitational theory.} Adapting Ho\v{r}ava's ideas \cite{Horava:2009uw} to the canonical formalism, we start by setting the most general nonzero part of the Hamiltonian density, $\mathcal{H}_0$, that transforms under FDiff as (\ref{deltah0}), has separate kinetic and potential parts and is quadratic in the canonical momentum.
 It is

 where $\omega$ is an arbitrary dimensionless constant, $\pi \equiv g_{ij} \pi^{ij}$, and the potential $\mathcal{V}[g_{ij},a_i]$ is the most general scalar under general FDiff that can be written in terms of the spatial metric $g_{ij}$, the spatial vector $a_i = \partial_i \ln N$ \cite{Blas:2009qj} and their spatial derivatives.
 According to the discussion in \cite{Horava:2009uw}, $z=3$, where $2z$ is the highest order in spatial derivatives of $\mathcal{V}$, is the minimal order required for the power-counting renormalizability in $3$ spatial dimensions.
-We adopt this criterium, hence we consider that the potential $\mathcal{V}$ is order $z=3$.
+We adopt this criterium, hence we consider that the potential $\mathcal{V}$ is of order $z=3$.
+In Ho\v{r}ava theory it is known that the number of terms in a $z=3$ potential of the nonprojectable theory is of order $10^2$, see for example Ref.~\cite{Blas:2009qj}.
+In this paper we deal with the potential $\mathcal{V}$ formally.
+We will present explicitly only the $z=1$ truncation, which gives the effective theory for large distances.
+We shall explore several physical features of this effective theory, as well as its theoretical consistency.